Scalingo/go-buildpack/README.md

 comments to track Scalingo build specific configuration which is encoded in the following way:

-- `// +scalingo goVersion <version>`: the major version of go you would like scalingo to use when compiling your code.
+- `// +scalingo goVersion <version>`: the major version of go you would like Scalingo to use when compiling your code.
 If not specified defaults to the most recent supported version of Go.
 Exact versions (ex `go1.9.4`) can also be specified if needed, but is not generally recommended.
 Since Go doesn't release `.0`